teancom/codex/aws.md

 Root Token: c888c5cd-bedd-d0e6-ae68-5bd2debee3b7
 ```

-**NOTE**: You probably want to run this in a `tmux` session, in the foreground.
-Running it in the background sounds like a fine idea, except that Vault is pretty
-chatty, and we can't redirect the output to `/dev/null` because we need to see
-that root token.
+**NOTE**: When you run the `vault server -dev` command, we recommend running it
+in the foreground using either a `tmux` session or a separate ssh tab.
+Also, we
+do need to capture the output of the `Root Token`.

 #### Setup Proto-Vault